-The 2017 Arkansas Archeological Society training program is currently in the field, running from June 10 – 25.
-We are investigating two sites, 3FR46 and 3FR58, on Ozark National Forest lands along the Mulberry River in Franklin County.
-The project is a collaborative effort involving the Survey and Society, the Ozark National Forest, and the Cass Work Center.
+The 2017 Arkansas Archeological Society training program ran from June 10 – 25.
+We investigated two sites, 3FR46 and 3FR58, on Ozark National Forest lands along the Mulberry River in Franklin County.
+The project was a collaborative effort involving the Survey and Society, the Ozark National Forest, and the Cass Work Center.

 The Mulberry River study area is located in the Arkansas River Valley upstream from the Carden Bottoms locality where we held the 2009 training program, and downstream from the Spiro locality where the Arkansas and Oklahoma Archeological Surveys are currently collaborating in ongoing investigations.
 Both of our training program sites are currently maintained under the Forest Service’s Mulberry River Native Vegetation Restoration program.